microsoft/ApplicationInsights-Xamarin/README.md

 		1. In the solution panel, select the Android app project.
 		2. In the main menu go to *Project* - *Edit References*.
+		3. Select the *All* tab and check *AI.XamarinSDK.Absstractions*.
-		3. Select the *All* tab and check *AI.XamarinSDK.Android*.
+		4. Select the *All* tab and check *AI.XamarinSDK.Android*.
-		4. Confirm the change by clicking the *OK* button.
+		5. Confirm the change by clicking the *OK* button.

 	* **iOS**

 		1. In the solution panel, select the iOS app project.
 		2. In the main menu go to *Project* - *Edit References*.
+		3. Select the *All* tab and check *AI.XamarinSDK.Absstractions*.
-		3. Select the *All* tab and check *AI.XamarinSDK.iOS*.
+		4. Select the *All* tab and check *AI.XamarinSDK.iOS*.
-		4. Confirm the change by clicking the *OK* button
+		5. Confirm the change by clicking the *OK* button

 	4. Follow instructions in [4.2](#4)..